 Particularly, a handful of gorilla families has been habituated and ready for trekking all year round in Rwanda’s Volcanoes National park.
 The park is home to up to 12 habituated gorilla families, creating an opportunity for 96 people to meet mountain gorillas on a daily basis.

 Each gorilla family in Volcanoes national park is unique in its own way, ranging from the location, group size, character, family composition and history / profile, and so much more.
-Below are some of the habituated gorilla families in Volcanoes national park in Rwanda.
+Below are some of the habituated gorilla families in Volcanoes National Park Rwanda.

 Susa family (Susa A)